ShorelineCrypto/nengcoin/doc/MacOS_install/README.md

      bash prepare_darwin.sh
 ```

-CLI and GUI wallet files are downloaded in "Download" folder
+CLI and GUI wallet files are downloaded in "Downloads" folder

 ### Step 4:  Switch openssl/miniupnpc to older version

-This is needed to run NENG wallet.
+Brew now installed newer and imcompatible versions.
+Older version of libraries are enabled as default in order to run NENG.

 ```
      bash enable_neng.sh